-A mechanism-first journey through cardiac electrophysiology.
+A mechanism-first journey through cardiac electrophysiology in ten volumes.

 This platform teaches cardiac electrophysiology from the membrane up.
 Every explanation begins with the movement of ions, the behavior of channels, and the architecture of tissue.
 The surface ECG appears later — as a consequence of what the cells are doing.